 Reconstructive procedures - Several options are available to the patient who has lost a bladder.
 In a procedure called urostomy, a segment of intestine is removed and reattached to the ureters.
 This leads urine from the kidneys an opening (stoma) near the belly button.
 A light, leak proof bag is attached to the stoma to collect urine.
 The bag can be emptied as needed.

 A segment of intestine can also be formed into a small pouch or a larger "neobladder."
 The pouch or bladder is placed in the cavity left by the bladder and stores urine.
 A conduit, again made from intestine, leads to a stoma in the abdomen but in this instance a valve allows the pouch to be drained whenever he or she wishes.
 No bags are involved.
 The neobladder may be attached to the urethra to allow urine to be drained normally.
-The application of these procedures is dependant upon a number of factors.
+The application of these procedures is dependent upon a number of factors.
 They are not available to all patients but these bladder cancer treatments can be successfully implemented in many.

 Treatment option overview